 ELDERS

 Number, Term of Office.
 The number of Elders shall be fixed by resolution of the Board of Elders but shall not be less than three.
 The Elders shall be nominated by the Elders and elected by the members of the Church at the annual meeting.
 Each Elder shall hold office for a three (3) year term until the annual meeting of the members of the Church or until a successor is elected and qualified, or until death, or until such Elder resigns or has been removed from office in the manner permitted by law or these bylaws; provided, however, an Elder shall hold office for no more than two (2) consecutive three (3) year terms.
 Following a second consecutive three (3) year term, an Elder shall not serve on the Board of Elders for a period of at least one (1) year.
-An Elder shall be at least 18 years of age.
-However, an Elder need not be a resident of Kentucky.
+An Elder need not be a resident of Kentucky.

 Duties.
 Duties of the Elders shall be prescribed in the New Testament to “oversee” spiritually the entire Church.
 Each Elder shall be responsible for the particular work assigned to him and insofar as is consistent with the New Testament should work under the leadership of the Board of Elders.

 Vacancies.
-Whenever there is a vacancy among the Elders by reason of death, resignation, or increase in the number of Elders or otherwise, it shall be filled by the affirmative vote of a majority of the remaining Elders though less than a quorum of the Elders.
+Whenever there is a vacancy among the Elders by reason of death, resignation, or increase in the number of Elders or otherwise, it shall be filled, if at all, by the affirmative vote of a majority of the remaining Elders though less than a quorum of the Elders.
 The Elders so appointed shall hold office until the next succeeding meeting of the members of the Church and until a successor shall have been elected and qualified.

 Removal of Elders.
-At a meeting of the Board of Elders called expressly for that purpose, any Elder may be removed, with or without cause, by a majority of votes cast at a meeting at which a quorum is present.
+At a meeting of the Board of Elders, any Elder may be removed, with or without cause, by 66 2/3% of votes cast at a meeting at which a quorum is present.

 Quorum.
 A majority of Elders shall constitute a quorum for the transaction of business of the Elders.
 Except as otherwise required by law, the act of a majority of the Elders present at a meeting at which a quorum is present shall be the act of the Elders.